God has shown what is good and what the Lord requires of you: Only to do justice and to love mercy and to walk humbly with your God.

-1) Federal, state and local officials to address the urgent needs of farmers and those who reside in rural communities and to provide emergency survival assistance for those who need food, clothing, shelter or health care;
+- Federal, state, and local officials to address the urgent needs of farmers and those who reside in rural communities and to provide emergency survival assistance for those who need food, clothing, shelter, or health care;

-4) The private and public sectors to initiate a program which will allow repayment of the enormous farm debt and which is fair to both farmers and their creditors; debt adjustment with an immediate moratorium on foreclosures and repossessions should be part of this program.
+- The private and public sectors to initiate a program that will allow repayment of the enormous farm debt and which is fair to both farmers and their creditors; debt adjustment with an immediate moratorium on foreclosures and repossessions should be part of this program.

 Teenage Pregnancies and Breaking the Cycle of Poverty